dvidale/python-react-group-proj/README.md

 * Users can update menu items on their restaurants.
 * Users can delete menu items from their restaurants.

+## Future Features

-## **5. Future Feature: Search**
+## **1. Future Feature: Search**
-* Users should be able to search for restaurants. * Optional Feature
+* Users should be able to search for restaurants.
-* Users should be able to view the results of their search. * Optional Feature
+* Users should be able to view the results of their search.

-## **6. Future Feature: Past Order/Reorder**
+## **2. Future Feature: Past Order/Reorder**
-* Users should be able to view their past orders. * Optional Feature
+* Users should be able to view their past orders.
-* Users should be able to reorder any of their past orders. * Optional Feature
+* Users should be able to reorder any of their past orders.

+## **3. Future Feature: Add Menu Item Ratings to Menu Item Components**
+* Users should be able to submit reviews for specific menu items they have ordered.
+* Restaurant menu items will display accurate ratings based on user reviews.

+## **4. Future Feature: Amazon Web Services (AWS) Integration**
+* Users should be able to upload a photo of their restaurant photo.
+* Users should be able to upload a photo of their restaurant cover photo.
+* Users should be able to upload a photo of their menu items.

 ## Technologies Used